hypertidy/tidync/README.md

 Example
 -------

-This is a basic example which shows you how to connect to a file.
+This is a basic example which shows how to connect to a file.

 ``` r
 file <- system.file("extdata", "oceandata", "S20092742009304.L3m_MO_CHL_chlor_a_9km.nc", package = "tidync")